boxwise/boxtribute/docs/adr/adr_frontend_global_state.md

 ## Considered Options

 - React Context (with or without useReducer)
-- Apollo Reactive Varibles and cache
+- Apollo Reactive Variables and cache

-## Decision
+## Proposed Decision

+Delay until the next situation comes where we need to implement mutable shared states.

+### Comment
-Most likely, a mix is needed to handle mutable shared states depending on the case.
+In general, a mix out of both considered options is most likely needed to handle mutable shared states.
+In some cases the Apollo Reactive Variables have more advantages (especially for remote states), sometimes the React Context is better to use.
-We should try out Apollo Reactive Var and cache when the next mutable shared state comes around or we refactor now the GlobalPreference Provider.
+We should try out Apollo Reactive Var and cache when the next mutable shared state comes around.
+There is no need to refactor the Global Preference Provider at the moment.
+Removing the React Context of the Global Preference Provider and creating Apollo Reactive variables for it, is just unnecassary work.
+The Global Preference Provider works and the code is clean.

 ## Reference